 The Mansfield Hall Pathway to Independence Model is designed to empower students to take ownership of their own lives through building their capacity for resiliency, self-determination, self-advocacy, advanced academic studies and independent life skills.
 It is a student-centered model grounded in community engagement and relationships based on active listening, emotional connection, partnership, and guided discovery.
 Our model is designed to help students identify, articulate, and pragmatically work toward their own goals – while still providing staff support in areas which students are not-yet able to address.

-The heart of our model is the Student Led Pathway to Independence Plan (known around Mansfield Hall as the SLP), which is created by students with support from staff and overseen by the Director of Student Life and Academic Director.
+The heart of our model is the Student Action Plan (known around Mansfield Hall as the SAP), which is created by students with support from staff and overseen by the Director of Student Life and Academic Director.

 This document outlines a student’s goals in our four core areas.
 The goals are individualized, and will vary considerably depending on the student’s personal needs and readiness.
 This tool is used to strengthen our student’s capacity to take ownership of moving from pre-contemplation and contemplation to preparation, action, integration, and generalization of new skills and increased self-determination.

 The coaching process that this tool represents is guided by a student’s innate capacity and desire to grow, their participation in our community and curriculum, and our staff’s commitment to support students through positive, intentional action within the context of supportive relationships.

 In addition to students receiving real-world feedback in their college classes, we utilize three primary assessment tools at Mansfield Hall.
 The purpose of these assessments is threefold:

 First, the assessments provide us with valuable information on the individual strengths and lagging skills of each student.
 This information provides us with a present level of functioning and a foundation for individualized goal setting with a focus on independence.